NBISweden/ReprRes_J_Lehtio_1411/docs/README.md

-As a part of the NBIS reproducible research policy, this repository provides the data-files and R-scripts necessary to perform the underlying analyses and create the tables and plots present in the manuscript *Johansson et al. Breast cancer quantitative proteome and proteogenomic landscape*.
+As a part of the NBIS reproducible research policy, this repository provides the data-files and R-scripts necessary to perform the underlying analyses and create tables and plots ued in *Johansson et al. Breast cancer quantitative proteome and proteogenomic landscape* (manuscript in prep; link not yet available)

 More specifically, the script __FinalFigures.Rmd__ reproduces parts of Main text figure 5, and Supplementary figure S5 and Suppementary Table